Rockfan121/linux-accessibility-scripts/README.md

 Most software is installed from the main Ubuntu package manager, aptitude.

 ### snapd
 It's a package repository that can be used for various distros.
 IDEs and code editor are downloaded from there.
-Before usingit for the first time, it also need to be installed.
+Before using snapd for the first time, it also need to be installed.

 ## Languages, tools and more